Season 1, Episode 1:

 - Not with the Safety on, You Won't: When Fraser first meets Willie (chasing him down after he stole an old lady's purse), Willie pulls a gun on him, and Fraser calmly talks him down, before citing this trope.

-- Put Down Your Gun and Step Away: Somewhat difficult for Fraser to do, as he doesn't have a gun, and the hostage taker doesn't believe him.
-Eventually she agrees to him surrendering his knife and removing his belt.
+- Put Down Your Gun and Step Away: Somewhat difficult for Fraser to do, as he doesn't have a gun, and Morgan doesn't believe him.
+She eventually agrees to him surrendering his knife and removing his belt.

-- Running Gag: Fraser keeps giving money to people who proceed to complain about it being Canadian.
-Also, everybody pointing out to Fraser how bad his choice of neighborhood is.
+- Everybody pointing out to Fraser how bad his choice of neighborhood is.

 - Street Urchin: Willie is a mild example.
 He has a home, but he lives with his sister, who is mostly absent.
 Fraser ends up taking him into his own home instead.